 For PCB mounting and switch cabinet

-Our products in this segment encompass 1-3 phase solid state relays for PCB or DIN rail mounting, including both AC and DC versions.
+CODICO's products in this segment encompass 1-3 phase solid state relays for PCB or DIN rail mounting, including both AC and DC versions.
 Potential uses include: in heating control systems, motor applications (soft start/stop modules), rotation reversal and power control applications, and for the control of industrial system components, such as magnet valves, pumps, transformers and interface relays for contactor control, etc.

 CELDUC is a leading manufacturer of solid state relays, motor control modules and reed contacts and sensors.
 The products are developed and manufactured in France; and they conform to all relevant European standards and meet the requirements of numerous different applications in a variety of industries.
 Thanks to CELDUC's ongoing development effort, new and innovative solutions are introduced regularly!
 CELDUC solid state relays and products feature modern and highly functional housings, together with the latest solid state technologies, to ensure highest quality and functionality.
 There are even SSR solutions available which integrate a patented diagnostic system requiring no external voltage!